dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T873: Combining incentives with regulations protects the environment.
+### T873: A balanced approach of incentives and regulations protects the environment.

 |Support|
 |---|